|◄ JULY ►|

 ▲Monday, July 10

-Jul 10: North Korean troops continue to push toward the temporary South Korean capital of Taejon (Daejeon).
+Jul 10: Korean War: U.S., South Korean troops prepare defenses north of Taejon.
+North Korean troops continue to push toward the temporary South Korean capital of Taejon (Daejeon).
 South Korean and American forces halt the North’s drive, at least temporarily, at Chochiwon (Jochiwon) a little over fifteen miles north of Taejon.
-From this position, US and ROK troops guard the northern entrances to Taejon from isolated footholds, unable to form a solid defense line so quickly.
-Their goal is to hold off the enemy and buy time so that better defenses can be prepared around Taejon.
-And for the first time since the war began, Americans and South Korean troops are aided by round-the-clock aerial bombardments.
+From this position, US and ROK troops guard the northern entrances to Taejon from isolated footholds.
+Unable to form a solid defense line so quickly, their immediate goal is to hold off the enemy and buy time so that better defenses can be prepared around Taejon.
+For the first time since the war began, Americans and South Korean troops are aided by round-the-clock aerial bombardments.
 North Korean armor moving down the main highway from Seoul to Chonan (Cheonan) is caught, bumper to bumper, and attacked by 136 American fighters and 17 B-25 bombers.
 American aircraft reportedly destroy or disable 36 tanks, 135 trucks and two locomotives.
 One American sergeant exclaims, “My morale is 300 percent higher this morning!”
 The first British casualties of the war occur when six men are killed and three wounded on board the British cruiser Jamaica.
 The cruise is bombarding North Korean positions near Yangyang when a North Korean shore battery fires on the ship.

-Jul 10: The U.S. Army issues a draft call for 20,000 men as soon as possible.
+Jul 10: U.S. Army issues draft call for 20,000 men as soon as possible.
 It will take sixty days before the bulk of these draftees begin reporting for induction.
-All men must register when they turn eighteen years old, and of all those between the ages of nineteen and twenty-six are subject to the draft.
-The practice is to call the oldest first, but because of the large number of veterans in that group who can claim deferments, the draft is expected to draw mainly on those in the 23-year-old age group.
+All men must register for the draft when they turn eighteen years old, and of all those between the ages of nineteen and twenty-six are subject to the draft.
+The practice is to call the oldest first, but because of the large number of veterans in that group who can claim deferments due to having fought in World War II, the draft is expected to draw mainly on those in the 23-year-old age group.

 ▲Tuesday, July 11